 Child Passenger Safety

-Child restraints are required for children under age 6 and under 60 pounds; adult safety belts are not permissible, and the maximum fine for a first offense is $500.
+Child restraints are required for children that are under the age of six and under 60 pounds; adult seat belts are not permissible, and the maximum fine for a first offense is $500.

-Nevada does have a per se law for drugs and does conduct drug evaluation classification and drug recognition expert training programs for law enforcement.
+Nevada has a per se law for drugs and conducts drug evaluation classification and drug recognition expert training programs for law enforcement.

-A first time offense penalty includes: an education course on the abuse of alcohol and controlled substances within a specified time frame, a jail sentence ranging from 2 days to 6 months or 48-96 hours of community service and a fine ranging from $400-$1,000.
-A driver’s license will be revoked under the state’s Administrative Licensing Suspension law for 90 days for a first offense if the driver has a blood or breath alcohol concentration level of .08% or higher.
-If the concentration of blood alcohol is greater than 0.18 the person must attend a program of treatment for the abuse of alcohol or drugs.
-(The penalties are outlined in NRS 484C.400.)
-The state does have open container and repeat offender laws.
-There are no laws for vehicle and license sanctions, and the use of ignition interlocks is at the discretion of the judge.
+A first-time offense penalty includes an education course on the abuse of alcohol and controlled substances to be completed within a specified time frame, a jail sentence ranging from two days to six months (48-96 hours) of community service, and a fine ranging from $400-$1,000.
+A driver’s license will be revoked under the state’s Administrative Licensing Suspension law for 90 days for a first offense if the driver has a blood or breath alcohol concentration (BAC) level of .08% or higher.
+If the BAC level is greater than 0.18%, the person must attend a program of treatment for the abuse of alcohol or drugs.
+These penalties are outlined in NRS 484C.400.
+The state has open container and repeat offender laws.
+There are no laws for vehicle and license sanctions and the use of ignition interlocks is at the discretion of the judge.

 Graduated Driver’s License

-Under Nevada’s Graduated Driver’s License law, a learner’s permit can be granted at age 15 and six months with a minimum duration of six months.
-The intermediate license can be granted at age 16; six months and 50 hours of supervised driving are required; ten of them at night.
+Under Nevada’s Graduated Driver’s License law, a learner’s permit can be granted at age 15 and six months, with a minimum duration of six months.
+The intermediate license can be granted at age 16 with six months and 50 hours of supervised driving are required—ten of them at night.
 There can be no non-family member passengers under age 18 for the first six months during this stage.
 Drivers under 18 may not drive between the hours of 10 p.m. and 5 a.m. unless they are going to or from a scheduled event, such as work or a school event.

-Nevada does have a universal helmet law for motorcycle riders that was passed in 1972.
+Nevada has a universal helmet law for motorcycle riders that was passed in 1972.

 The length of the license renewal process in Nevada is every four years.
-For drivers over 70 years of age, a medical report is required if the driver renews by mail.
-A report is not required for drivers who renew in person at a DMV office.
+For drivers over 70 years of age renewing their license by mail, a medical report is required.
+A report is not required for drivers who renew in person at a Department of Motor Vehicles (DMV) office.